This article will look at the best business to start in Kenya. So if you’re looking to start a business in Kenya, we have some excellent advice.

 With a little more capital, i.e., 50,000 Kenyan shillings, you can start these businesses in Kenya without any problem.

-Also, the business might be listed above, but what changes are the size and quality.
-Because, well, it is 50K and not 20K, or 10K.
+Also, We might list the business above, but what are the size and quality changes?
+Because, well, it is 50K and not 20K or 10K.

 Here is a list of businesses you can start with 50K in Kenya:

 - Barbershop Business